Using the right beaver trapping techniques will significantly increase your success rate.

-Whether you're trapping beaver for their fur or because they're a nuisance animal on your property, using the right beaver trapping techniques will significantly increase your success rate.
+Whether you're trapping beaver for their fur or because they're a nuisance animal on your property, a properly scouted area and good set location will make a huge difference.

 The sets used are both very similar and they often live in the same environments.

 Since beavers build obvious dams and construct lodges from sticks and debris, locating an area that's inhabited by a beaver is usually an easy task.

 Chewed or felled trees, large or even huge lodges constructed from branches, sticks and mud often defy what a rodent should be capable of.